Soypete/Production-Go-Examples/README.md

 [![codecov](https://codecov.io/gh/soypete/Production-Go-Examples/branch/master/graph/badge.svg)](https://codecov.io/gh/soypete/Production-Go-Examples)

 ## Completing exercises
-These exercises can be complete on your own or during the live Go programming course.
+These exercises can be completed on your own or during the live Go programming course.

 ### How to Download Exercise